rwightman/efficientdet-pytorch/README.md

 ```

 Unlike the other tf_ prefixed models this is not ported from (as of yet unreleased) TF official model, but it used
-TF ported weights for the pretrained imagenet model that was the starting point, thus it uses SAME padding.
+TF ported weights from `timm` for the pretrained imagenet model as the backbone init, thus it uses SAME padding.

 ### 2020-06-12